SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 ## Paper-trailing.

 Given the potential impact of some of those settings, It would be good to include them in the affected objects somehow, in a manner similar to image metadata.
-So, we are adding custom properties to objects.
-It's something very easy to write and read.
+So, we are adding custom properties to objects, which other Add-ons and scripts (and us) can read and take into consideration.
 So far, we are having:
-* `mesh_axis_conversion = True or False`.
+* `gr2_axis_conversion = True or False (Bool)`.
-* `mesh_scale = decimal number (float)`.
+* `gr2_scale = a decimal number (float)`.

 They appear in the `3D Viewport > Sidebar > Item Tab > Properties Panel` ad in the `Properties Editor > Object Tab > Custom Properties panel`.